Last Chance Furniture

 No easy way to sell

 Listing on Blocket takes hours.
-Charity shops cherry-pick.
-Moving companies can't store anything.
+Charity shops only take what they want.
+Moving companies cannot store anything.

 3